 Out of town family members in attendance were the bride’s maternal aunt, Mrs. Ginny Webb Burt and husband, Albert of Fayetteville, Georgia; paternal aunt, Mrs. Pam Roberts Leonard and husband Jim from Williamsburg, Virginia; paternal aunt, Mrs. Carla Roberts Pryor and husband, Minor of Brunswick, Georgia; maternal cousins, Jarod and Nathaniel Burt of Fayetteville, Georgia; paternal cousins, Mrs. Anne Leonard Walker and husband, Matt Walker, and daughters, Lyla and Rosie Hale of Villa Rica, Georgia; Ms. Emilie Leonard MacIntosh and daughters, Caitlyn and Elizabeth MacIntosh of Greenville, South Carolina; Ms. Kate Pryor Lehman and son Ryan Lehman of Brunswick, Georgia; a host of many friends and relatives.

 The cocktail hour followed immediately after the ceremony with the couple’s introduction into the reception.
-Mr. and Mrs. Robert Ledford danced the first dance of their marriage to L O V E by Nat King Cole.
-The Father-Daughter dance came next with Lauren and Pete dancing to a special recording by Pete as he sung “I Want it That Way”.
-This was a song that Pete sang to his girls when they were little.
+Mr. and Mrs. Robert Ledford danced the first dance of their marriage to Crazy Girl by Eli Young Band.
+The Father-Daughter dance came next with Lauren and Pete dancing to a special recording by Pete on guitar of “I Want it That Way”.
+This was a song that Pete played to his girls when they were little.
 The Mother-Son dance started with Robert and his Mother, Cathy, and ended with Robert and his step mom, Pam.

 Drinks and appetizers were enjoyed by everyone and dinner was served shortly thereafter.
 Music, dancing, and fun commenced while the cake was cut, and the bouquet and garter were both tossed.
 Megan Roberts, sister of the bride, and maid of honor, caught the bouquet.

 Table centerpieces were designed and beautifully arranged by Kirsten Roberts and lifelong friend, Whitney Walker.
-They were antique bottles painted in gloss pink, chalk grey, dark grey, and matte maroon, along with milk glass.
+They were antique and unique bottles painted in gloss pink, chalk grey, dark grey, and matte maroon, along with milk glass.
 The bottles were arranged on a glass platter filled with chocolate kisses with love stickers on the bottom from Lauren and Robert.
-The bottle vases held long stem paper flowers of asters, peonies, carnations, and dahlias, made by Ruby and Cosette on Etsy.
-These paper flowers filled the bride’s bouquet, as well as the bridesmaids and the mother’s handheld flower.
-The men in the wedding party also wore a paper flower boutonnière.
+The bottle vases held long stem paper flowers to match the bouquets.

 Wedding favors were small jars of homemade jellies of Strawberry, Butter Peach, Apple Butter, and Lemon Ginger Marmalade flavors by Georgia Jams of Griffin, Georgia.
 Each jar was adorned with a wooden spoon tied to the side, marking the flavor.